qinjie/lambda-with-cdk-pipelines/README.md

-# Lambda CD with CDK Pipelines
+# Lambda with CDK Pipelines

 This project uses AWS CDK Pipelines to create pipelines and deploy multiple lambda functions.